environmentalinformatics-marburg/tubedb/docs/_usage/run.md

 Following scripts manage TubeDB in background mode with screen.

 #### `start_server_background.sh`
-runs the TubeDB webserver in background.
-For this the application *screen* is required (e.g. run `sudo apt-get install screen`)
+Start TubeDB (web)server in background.

+#### `shutdown_server.sh`
+Send shutdown request to background TubeDB (web)server to terminate.

 #### `stop_server_background.sh`
-stops a running background server of TubeDB.

-#### `shutdown_server.sh`
+Directly terminate background TubeDB (web)server.

 #### `check_server_background.sh`
-checks if a TubeDB server is running in background.
+Check if background TubeDB (web)server is running.

 #### Advanced Usage

-If you are experienced with screen.
-You can operate with the TubeDB background session.
+If you are experienced with screen you can operate with the TubeDB background session.
 The screen session name is `tubedb`.
 It is recommended to first become familiar with [screen](https://wiki.ubuntuusers.de/Screen/) workflow.

 Check if screen session is running `screen -ls`

 Open running screen session `screen -r tubedb` or `screen -d -r tubedb` (if session is attached)

-Leaf opened screen session, session continues to run in background `ctrl-a d`
+Leave opened screen session, session continues to run in background `ctrl-a d`

-Leaf and terminate opened screen session `ctrl-a \`
+Leave and terminate opened screen session `ctrl-a \`

 ### Automated Operation